 Unfortunately despite being largely safe drivers there situations that seniors find themselves in where they may be unsafe or a friend or family member may feel that they are unsafe to continue driving.
 A senior’s ability to drive safely can be evaluated by a medical professional and required by the Department of Highway Safety and Motor Vehicles.
 Forms can be submitted anonymously that will in turn require an evaluation.
 Here is a link to the form:

-Sometimes drivers will be required or wish to to be evaluated further.
-In those instances trained driving safety professionals conduct an evaluation to demonstrate their ability to safely operate a motor vehicle.
+Sometimes drivers will be required, or wish, to be evaluated further.
+In those instances, trained driving safety professionals conduct an evaluation to demonstrate a senior driver’s ability to safely operate a motor vehicle.
 Here is one local option: The Stephen Emerson Driving School.